DIFFERENCE BETWEEN PROJECTS AND TASKS

 - Delete – remember, that once you delete a project you will lose all tracked time, assigned to this project

 - Move time– You can move time from one project to another ( You can also move only part of the time, by entering the detailed report)

 - Edit note – create a note, that will be visible to a different projects members

 Apart from the single tasks, you can also manage the whole structure.
 On the top bar, you will find some useful buttons, that will help you to find the one, certain task you need.

 In the search box, you can easily find your tasks.
 You can also use the filter that will allow you to see only your own tasks or tasks belonging to your entire team.
 Next feature collapses /expands all of your projects so you can both see only 1st level projects or see the structure in the way so all of your tasks are visible in one place.

 “…” expands the list, where you can not only searching/filtering your project, but you can manage its entire structure.
 You can go to the Archived list, where you can see all of your archived tasks in one place.
-You can also import your tasks from CSV (you can the template, of how this file should look like) Last way of creating structure, is to simply import it from the different application.
+You can also import your tasks from CSV.
+The last way of creating structure is to simply import it from different applications.
 See the list of the available native integrations.